1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Ellenborough succeeded Auckland and approved Napier’s Sindh conquest.

-35. During the Afghan war, Sindh was forced to sign treaties making it a:
+35. During the Afghan war, Sindh was forced to sign treaties making it a__________.

 A) Tributary state